yiaktan/Secondhand_Concert_Tickets/Statistical_Analyses.md

 ## 1. Summary
 Statistical analyses were performed on the continuous and categorical variables against the markup on minimum ticket prices.
+I found it interesting that markups had a slight, but significant negative correlation to Spotify popularity and followers.
+I also found it to be quite intersting how a small promoter based in Atlanta (Masquerade), generated much higher markups than any of its competitors.
+Events self-promoted by the venue also commanded higher markups than events from big names like Live Nation and House of Blues.
+There also doesn't seem to be an obvious connection between the state in which the venue is located, and overall markup.
+New York and Nevada have the most events, but are on opposite ends of the spectrum, while Louisiana and Georgia command higher markups than places with high cost of living such as California.

 ### 2. Continuous Variables
 #### Variables Analyzed: